Memory Care Vs Assisted Living

 Both Environments Provide Assistance

-Assisted living and memory care facilities both provide residents with professional assistance in a comfortable home-like environment.
+Assisted living and memory care facilities both provide residents with the professional assistance in a comfortable home-like environment.
 While the amenities vary from place to place, most environments offer 24-hour emergency care, in-house medical assistance, and community enrichment programs.

 Specialized Care for Memory Loss